Chartered Institute of Credit Management

 The Chartered Institute of Credit Management (formerly the Institute of Credit Management, often abbreviated as CICM) is a United Kingdom-based professional body representing credit professionals formed in 1939.
-The company is based in South Luffenham, Rutland and is the largest professional credit management organisation in Europe.
+The company is based in Peterborough and is the largest professional credit management organisation in Europe.
 The company is also a founding member of the Federation of European Credit Management Associations (FECMA).

 After receiving a royal charter on 1 January 2015, the organization changed its name from Institute of Credit Management (ICM) to Chartered Institute of Credit Management (CICM).

 Purpose

 The company is a company limited by guarantee and its goal is to raise the professional standards operating in credit management, to increase awareness of its importance as a management tool to members of the public, and to establish a hardship fund for the benefit of members or former members who are in conditions of need, hardship or distress.

 Members of the company are tested and assessed by the CICM and generally hold appointments in the fields of industry and commerce as well as in certain activities such as debt collecting, credit reporting, credit insurance and insolvency practice.

 The company also instructed to organise specialist education and training relevant to the needs of its members, provide an appropriate range of services to allow credit managers to keep up to date, and to consult with and make recommendations to the Government, European Commission, other professional bodies and trade associations.